This topic assumes you have completed the installation steps in either Install on Linux: Main Components or Install on Windows: Main Components

 You can run two web servers on the same machine only if they use different port numbers, so if you have a web server running you may need to reconfigure one to avoid conflicts.

-If you have an existing installation of Tomcat, you can configure LabKey Server to run on that installation.
-Alternately, you can install a separate instance of Tomcat for LabKey Server; in that case, you will need to configure each instance of Tomcat to use a different port.
-If you have another web server running on your computer that uses Tomcat's default port of 8080, you will also need to configure Tomcat to use a different port.
+If you have an existing installation of Tomcat, you can configure LabKey Server to run on that installation, OR install a separate instance of Tomcat for LabKey Server.
+In either case, you will need to configure LabKey to use a port that is not in use by another application.

 If you receive a JVM_BIND error when you attempt to start Tomcat, it means that the port Tomcat is trying to use is in use by another application.
 The other application could be another instance of Tomcat, another web server, or some other application.
 You'll need to configure one of the conflicting applications to use a different port.
 Note that you may need to reconfigure more than one port setting.
 For example, in addition to the default HTTP port defined on port 8080, Tomcat also defines a shutdown port at 8005.
 If you are running more than one instance of Tomcat, you'll need to change the value of the shutdown port for one of them as well.